South African cuisine: French cookery

 French Huguenot refugees brought wines as well as their traditional recipes from France.

 Indian cookery

 Curried dishes are popular in South Africa among people of all ethnic origins; many dishes came to the country with the thousands of Indian indentured labourers brought to South Africa in the nineteenth century.
-South African Indian cuisine has contributed to South African cooking with a wide variety of dishes and culinary practices, including a variety of curries, sweets, chutneys, fried snacks such as samosa, and other savoury foods.
+South African Indian cuisine has contributed to South African cooking with a wide variety of dishes and culinary practices, including a variety of curries, sweets, chutneys, fried snacks such as samoosas, and other savoury foods.

 Bunny chow, a dish from Durban ("the largest 'Indian' city outside of India"), consisting of a hollowed-out loaf of bread filled with curry, has been adapted into mainstream South African cuisine.
+In the townships surrounding Pretoria, the capital, and Johannesburg, this sandwich is often referred to as a spatlo or kota.